Do you know how much fiber you’re getting every day?

 Fiber Intake and Other Cancers

-While fiber doesn’t seem to protect us against colorectal cancer, research suggest it does reduce the risk of other types of cancer.
+While fiber doesn’t seem to protect us against colorectal cancer, research suggests it does reduce the risk of other types of cancer.

 For example, a study conducted by the Institute of Social and Preventive Medicine (Switzerland) found that the fiber in whole grains was associated with a reduced risk of mouth and throat cancer.
 Refined grains had no such association because the fiber is removed during processing.